echocat/caretakerd/manual/includes/commands.description.md

-The way how the binary reacts depends on the command/file name it was called.
+The way how the binary reacts depends on its command/file name.
 A simple rename or symlink will change the behavior of the binary.

 | Pattern | Target command | Examples |
 | ------- | ---------------| -------- |